Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: The set of equilibria and the existence theorems

-Then, in this setting of \hyperref[FigProne]{Figure 1}, a prone to savings overlapping generations economy is one in which, for a common threshold $\delta>0$, the sets $\{g_{r_{t}}(\mathcal{C}_{r_{t}})\}_{t\geq0}$ move right of the threshold when the real return rate rises above the reference value $\alpha_{t}/(1+\varepsilon)$.
-Conversely, if the average real savings rate is less than or equal to the threshold value $\delta$, then the real return rate is less than or equal to the reference value $\alpha_{t}/(1+\varepsilon)$, which is the form in which Definition \ref{defProneSavings} is stated.

-We can infer from \hyperref[FigProne]{Figure 1} that high demographic growth rates tend to favor the emergence of prone to savings economies.
-We can also guess that households' preferences that value old-age consumption high and skewed endowment distribution toward the younger periods of life are both situations that favor the emergence of prone to savings economies, since larger real return rates then tend to move the set $g_{r_{t}}(\mathcal{C}_{r_{t}})$ consistently to the right of the threshold $\delta>0$.
+We can infer from Definition \ref{defProneSavings} that high demographic growth rates favor the emergence of prone-to-savings economies.
+We can also guess that households' preferences that place a high value on old-age consumption and skewed endowment distribution toward the younger periods of life are both situations that favor the emergence of prone-to-savings economies, since in these cases larger real return rates tend to increase real savings per capita.

-Therefore, a prone to savings economy can be thought as one in which generations have, given the demographic dynamic, a meaningful preference for old age consumption or a sufficiently skewed endowment distribution towards the younger periods of life.
-In these economies, there is a natural propensity to save, and the real savings level becomes a signal on whether the terms of trade between younger and older periods of life are unfavorable, since unnaturally low savings could only be achieved through unfavorable real return rates.
+Therefore, a prone-to-savings economy can be thought of as one in which generations have, given the demographic dynamic, a meaningful preference for old age consumption or a sufficiently skewed endowment distribution towards the earlier periods of life.
+In these economies, there is a natural propensity to save, and the real savings level becomes a signal of whether the terms of trade between younger and older periods of life are unfavorable, since unnaturally low savings could only be achieved through unfavorable real return rates.

-The next result formalizes this intuitive description by giving a sufficient condition for the economy $\mathcal{E}$ to be prone to savings, when utility functions are constant elasticity of substitution (CES) ones and homogeneous within each generation.
+The next result formalizes this intuitive description by providing a sufficient condition for the economy $\mathcal{E}$ to be prone to savings when utility functions display constant elasticity of substitution (CES) and are homogeneous within each generation.